m-romeu/login/readme.md

-This is a simple Laravel app test with login and TDD Username.
+This is a simple Laravel app test with login and TDD.

 To test it, create a fake user: php artisan tinker